 For years doctors have been prescribing anti-inflammatory drugs for arthritis; now they find that the new arthritis drugs can kill.
 The “improved version” of them that have less stomach irritation are the COX-2 inhibitors.
 This includes celecoxib (brand names: Celebrex and Celebra).
-Other COX-2 inhibitors are rofecoxib (brand name: discontinued VIOXX), diclofenac (brand name: Voltaren), meloxicam (brand name: Mobic) and etodolac (brand names: Lodine and Lodine XL).
+Other COX-2 inhibitors are rofecoxib (brand name: VIOXX, which is no longer available), diclofenac (brand name: Voltaren), meloxicam (brand name: Mobic) and etodolac (brand names: Lodine and Lodine XL).

 The fact that VIOXX has been taken off the market in 2004 because of cardiovascular side effects makes one wonder about the whole group of COX-2 anti-inflammatories.
-After a review of the COX-2 inhibitor group by the FDA in 2006 it was decided to only put a black box FDA warning on COX-2 inhibitors and they are still on the market.
+The FDA reviewed COX-2 inhibitor group drugs in 2006.
+They decided to only put a black box FDA warning on COX-2 inhibitors and they are still on the market today.

 A new study in the medical journal Neurology (Nov.
 5, 2014) showed that patients who take COX-2 inhibitors have an increased risk to get a stroke and when they get it have a 40 to 50% higher risk to die from it than non-users.

-Study co-author Christian Christiansen, PhD of Aarhus University Hospital said that the 30 day death rate increased by 20% in patients who were taking a COX-2 inhibitor before hospital admission for their stroke.
-This effect was not seen in patients who were taking regular non-steroidal anti-inflammatory drugs (NSAIDs).
+Study co-author Christian Christiansen, PhD of Aarhus University Hospital said that the 30 day death rate increased by 20% in patients who were on a COX-2 inhibitor before hospital admission for their stroke.
+This effect was not evident in patients who were taking regular non-steroidal anti-inflammatory drugs (NSAIDs).
 These older NSAIDs are what you know as ibuprofen (brand names: Advil, Motrin) and naproxen (brand name: Aleve).
-The authors of this study recommended to use the older NSAIDs again as they cause less strokes than the COX-2 inhibitors.
+The authors of this study recommended to use the older NSAIDs again.
+The reason is that they cause less strokes than the COX-2 inhibitors.